David Graiver: Posthumous controversies

-Manhattan district attorney Robert Morgenthau was skeptical that Graiver died in the crash.
+Manhattan district attorney Robert Morgenthau was skeptical that Graiver had died in the crash.
 The incident was never investigated by the Mexican government nor was the flight recorder ever found.
-In 1978, Morgenthau's office issued an indictment against Graiver for embezzlement related to the September 15, 1976 failure of American Bank & Trust.
+In 1978, Morgenthau's office issued an indictment against Graiver for embezzlement related to the September 15, 1976, failure of American Bank & Trust.
 It was the fourth-largest bank failure in United States history at the time.
 Graiver's banks in Argentina and elsewhere also failed.
 New York State Supreme Court Judge Arnold Fraiman ruled on January 15, 1979, that Graiver was officially dead, although the judge expressed some reservations.